 Nick Giambruno: Right now, Canada has about 1.4 million square feet of licensed cannabis production space.
 That may sound like a lot.
 But it’s not even close to the capacity Canada will need to satisfy its pent-up demand.

 Some experts say Canada will need at least 14 million square feet of dedicated production space.
 That’s 10 times more capacity than it currently has.
 To meet this coming surge, Canada’s cannabis industry will need to ramp up production—dramatically.

 It’s a short window of opportunity, which means you must act fast.
 But investors in the right publicly traded Canadian cannabis growers stand to make a fortune.

 I don’t use that word lightly.
 In November 2014, Doug bought a penny pot stock for 10 cents a share.
-A Canadian filing in June put the stock at $2.
+A Canadian filing in June of last year put the stock at $2.
 That’s a gain of 1,900%.